NLP-Discourse-SoochowU/rst_dp2019/README.md

 <b>-- RST Parsing with Raw Documents</b>
 ```
    1. Prepare your raw documents in data/raw_txt in the format of *.out
-   2. Run the Stanford CoreNLP with the given bash script corpus_rst.sh using the command "./corpus_rst.sh "
+   2. Run the Stanford CoreNLP with the given bash script corpus_rst.sh
+      using the command "./corpus_rst.sh ".
+Of course, if you use other
-      If you use other data-driven segmenters like SEGBOT for EDU segmentation then you do not need
+      models for EDU segmentation then you do not need to perform the
-      to perform the action in step 2.
+      action in step 2.
-   3. Run parser.py to parse these raw documents into objects of rst_tree class (Wrap them into trees).
+   3. Run parser.py to parse these raw documents into objects of rst_tree
+      class (Wrap them into trees).
       - segmentation (or you can use your own EDU segmenter)
       - wrap them into trees, saved in "data/trees_parsed/trees_list.pkl"
    4. Run drawer.py to draw those trees out by NLTK